mirzaevolution/Uptec-Call-Protected-Api-Client-Credentials/README.md

 > NB: If you don't use the same name, make sure you go to your app registration for calling the api.

 Go to the Secret Menu, and generate new one there.
-Once completed, take a note on the generetad secret.
+Once completed, take a note on the generated secret.

 ![2024 01 13 06H34 09](assets/2024-01-13_06h34_09.png)